 Students wishing to pursue study abroad opportunities should contact the Office of International Programs (OIP), listed under the Services section of this Catalog.
 Colorado School of Mines encourages students to include an international study/work experience in their undergraduate education.

-Mines maintains student exchange programs with engineering universities in South America, Europe, Australia, Africa, and Asia.
+Mines maintains student exchange programs with a wide variety of institutions.
 Courses successfully passed abroad can be substituted for their equivalent course at Mines.
 Overall GPA is not affected by courses taken abroad.
 A well-planned study abroad program will not delay graduation.
 In addition, study abroad can be arranged on an individual basis at universities throughout the world.

-Financial aid and selected scholarships and grants can be used to finance approved study abroad programs.
-The OIP has developed a resource center for study abroad information in its office in the Student Center, phone 303-384-2121.
+Financial aid and selected scholarships and grants can be used to finance approved study abroad programs where hours toward the student's program will be transferred to Mines.
+The OIP has developed a resource center for study abroad information, phone 303-384-2121.
 Students are invited to use the resource materials and meet with staff to discuss overseas study opportunities.